Ataxia UK Online Support & Forums

 Spouses and partners of people with ataxia Facebook group

 This group supports those affected by ataxia where you can meet others in a similar situation.
 Want to join?
 Email firstname.lastname@example.org.

 Join in the fun on our Instagram channel!

 This platform is Ataxia UK's informal community space for everyone affected by ataxia, our Friends, supporters and staff.
 Following our Ataxia UK Instagram channel is your chance to see a bit of what goes on ‘behind the scenes’ at Ataxia UK and to get to know all of us in the office a little bit better.
-You can also follow Hope the Bear on her travels, as she treks across Britain to attend events, labs and staff meetings!

 As you may know, Instagram is a smartphone-based social media channel, primarily used to share pictures and videos.
 Keep your eyes peeled for anything that you think other people in our ataxia community would enjoy, take a quick snap and tag us @ataxia_uk !

 For more information on the ARSACS, spinocerebellar ataxia type 29, spinocerebellar ataxia type 14 discussion and discussion with the Dentatorubral pallidoluysian atrophy (DRPLA) community.
 This online forum is owned by RareConnect not Ataxia UK.